|Oregon Outdoor Excursions, LLC

 The North Santiam area is a great family destination.
 The upper river has many parks and campgrounds.
 Detroit Reservoir offers great boating (sail and powerboat) and water skiing.
 Hike into the high Cascade Lakes, gather huckleberrys and Chanterelle Mushrooms in the fall months, and of course, fishing opportunities are numerous.

 A main tributary of the North Santiam is the Little North Santiam that enters the North Santiam near Mehama.
 The Little North Santiam has a good run of late summer as well as winter steelhead.
-It is fishable from November through April.
-Most of the fish are native and need to be released.
+As most of the steelhead in the Little North Santiam are wild/native fish, listed as threatened on the Endangered Species List, and whose runs are quickly declining, we do not guide nor recommend angling on this tributary.

 The North Santiam fishes best at 4-5.5 feet of depth measured at the Mehama Gauge (2,500-5,700 cfs.)